larammerce/docs/8.x/core-concepts/annotations.md

 [[toc]]

 Annotations are the tags declaring metadata for the program source code.
 They provide additional information about the program to the compiler but are not part of the program itself.
-These annotations do not affect the execution of the compiled program, but add some new traits to the classes, methods and properties.*<sup>[1](#1)</sup>*
+These annotations do not affect the execution of the compiled program, but add some new traits to the classes, methods and properties.

+## History

+Historically, annotations were first introduced in Java language.*<sup>[1](#1)</sup>*

-#### Example in java language
+#### Example

 ```java
 class Flower {